What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Mike coupled up with Leanne after he stepped ahead.

-Nevertheless, there’s hassle in paradise already – Ollie admitted to Siannise that he had his eye on her, Mike confided within the boys that Leanne isn’t opening as much as him, and Connor and Sophie appeared to fall out after his awkward threesome remark throughout fact or dare.
+Nonetheless, there’s bother in paradise already – Ollie admitted to Siannise that he had his eye on her, Mike confided within the boys that Leanne isn’t opening as much as him, and Connor and Sophie appeared to fall out after his awkward threesome remark throughout fact or dare.

 Our first twist of the collection arrived when twins Jess and Eve sashayed into the villa, inflicting some heads to show already…